-My story is district 1’s story
+My story is District 1’s story

-I’m raising a family here, and I see firsthand what it takes to build a stable life in Los Angeles.
-But whether you’re raising kids, living on your own, starting out, building your career, caring for loved ones, or running a small business, the needs are the same: safe streets, clean neighborhoods, a fair shot at housing, and a City that actually responds when you need help.
+I'm raising a family here, and I see firsthand what it takes to build a stable life in Los Angeles.
+Whether you're raising kids, living on your own, starting out, building your career, caring for loved ones, or running a small business, the needs are the same: safe streets, clean neighborhoods, a fair shot at housing, and a City that actually responds when you need help.

 I'm a builder and an operator.
 I've spent my career bringing people together, raising resources, and delivering projects with real outcomes.
 I've worked with small businesses, community groups, and local talent, and I've seen how often City Hall makes simple things harder than they should be.
 I'm not interested in speeches that go nowhere.
 I focus on execution, follow-through, and measurable results.